Published on the Work at Home Woman site.

 We are all at different stages of our lives.
 Some have googobs of professional experience while others have spent the last ten years at home raising kids—which is, let’s face it, the most important job of them all.
 Regardless of where you are, the thing you’ll love about freelancing is that you needn’t have had twenty years of corporate experience in order to break into it.

 You may hear advice to the contrary, but it’s simply not true.
 When I started writing on a freelancing basis, I had absolutely no relevant experience.
-Some may point to my days in radio as relevant, but I can assure you that there are no similarities between writing about a game between the New York Mets and the Chicago Cubs.
+Some may point to my days in radio as relevant, but I can assure you that there are no similarities with writing about a game between the New York Mets and the Chicago Cubs.
 How many different ways can you say “pop fly,” “home run” and “runs batted in?”

 There are those who find this tactic appalling, but many clients who hire virtually don’t believe in the old motto, “you need experience to get experience.”
 Some are happy to hire a newbie, despite how green you are.
 Just be careful not to fall victim to the ones hoping to take advantage of you.